lnzmst/staruml-smgen/README.md

 ## State Machine Architecture

 The code is generated in accordance to the well known State Design Pattern.
 To improve efficiency a singleton is also used to reference State instances.

 ## Languages

-C++ is the only language supported so far.
+State Machine Generation covers implementations for both C++ and C# languages.